PhD in Industrial Chemistry

-Current position: Assistant Professor in Chemical Engineering at the Polytechnique Montréal, Canada
+Current position: Associate Professor in Chemical Engineering at Polytechnique Montréal, Canada

 CV as submitted for the Green Talents award (2012):